JacobHA/JacobHA.github.io/index.markdown

 </div>
 <h2>Recent Announcements</h2>

+- Mar.
+4-8, 2024: I'll be attending the annual [APS March Meeting][aps24-link] to share our work on deep average-reward RL algorithms developed from our work in [PRR][prr-link].

+- Jan.
+22, 2024: I've started a deep learning class, free for anyone to attend (pizza and drinks included!), with minimal prerequisites.
+See [here][linkedin-class] and [here][deep-repo] for more details.
+I'm excited to share my enthusiasm about the deep learning (and particularly deep RL) revolution.

 - Sept.
 6, 2023: We updated the arXiv with a newer version of our work on double-sided bounds for the value function in reinforcement learning: (link pending...)

 - Aug.
 7-18, 2023: I attended the IAIFI [Summer School](https://iaifi.org/phd-summer-school.html) and [Summer Workshop](https://iaifi.org/summer-workshop.html).
 I had an amazing time!
 I met and learned from many brilliant people working at the intersection of fundamental physics and AI - in both theoretical and experimental settings.